List of General Hospital characters introduced in the 1990s: Storylines

 In 1991, Harlan Barrett arrives in Port Charles to save the sunken vessel, the SS Tracy.
 Harlan notices Bill Eckert has the initiative to raise the ship with a unique invention, and quickly hires Bill as the chief engineer for Barrett Industries.

 Harlan is quite the ladies man, and brags quite often that he could have any woman he wants.
 Currently, he sets his sights on Tracy Quartermaine, who is very taken with the exuberant Harlan.
 Dating the wealthy socialite would prove very beneficial, as Harlan is after stock in ELQ.
 He makes the mistake of angering Monica Quartermaine, Lucy Coe, and Tracy, who drug him and hold him captive overnight at the Quartermaine mansion.

 Barrett, Leopold Taub, Faison, and Lord Ashton later form a cartel corner the market on international trade with the use of a dangerous carcinogen, carbon disulfide.
 This toxin is manufactured at a canning operation, and they use as an elaborate ruse for their true purpose.
 The cartel strong-arms newcomer Paul Hornsby to marry his way into the Quartermaine family and snatch up their assets.
 Paul feeds the cartel information about Robert Scorpio's investigation.
 Bill is brought into the cartel, but a deliriously wicked Faison wants Bill to prove himself before he is completely accepted.
 Bill's assignment is to kill Faison's nemesis, Robert Scorpio.
 By this time, Bill and Robert are good friends, so a "faux death" is arranged.
 Bill shoots Robert on the waterfront, but Harlan is not fooled, so he decides to shoot Robert again.
 Bill shoots and kills Harlan to protect Robert.
 The cartel's illicit activities come to an abrupt end.
 On Founder's Day, Leopauld Taub is killed, and Cesar Faison escapes.
 A grief-stricken Julia promptly ends her relationship with Bill.
 Harlan's other daughter, Brenda, comes to town in 1992, after dropping out of boarding school, to claim her inheritance.

 Katherine Bell

 Katherine Bell is a fictional character on the ABC soap opera General Hospital.
 Mary Beth Evans portrayed Katherine Bell from 1993 until the character's death in 1999.
 Katherine Bell came to Port Charles using the name Katherine Crawford, claiming to be a friend of Scott Baldwin's deceased wife, Dominique Stanton.

+Virginia Benson

+Virginia Benson was introduced as the adoptive mother of Carly Benson.